Dungyichao/PeriodicScheduler_Semaphore/README.md

 	.....
 }
 ```
 Compile the project and load to the board, you may find the LCD is turning full bright.
-Hard reset the board and the LCD should be turning black as our program does.
-You can try to increase the  sensor update frequency by reducing ```#define QUANTA 300``` in the ```main.c```.
+Hard reset the board and the LCD should be turning black.
+Try to roate the Potentiometer to see the value chaning on the LCD board.
+The following is the result.

 # 9. Reference and conclusion